Ziathon/DNSLens/README.md

 - **Records** per zone (CSV per zone + combined CSV)
 - Optional: **DNS Analytical log summaries** (to visualise/query “how DNS operates”)
 - Optional: **Topology diagram** (DOT always, PNG/SVG if GraphViz is installed)
+- Optional: **Interlinked DNS server map** that shows how resolvers chain to one another
+- Optional: **DNS event log review** (errors/warnings) with per-server summaries
+- Optional: **Best-practices reports** with remediation suggestions per server and run

 It always writes a **gaps report** stating what it couldn’t collect and why.